MarcDominicCorral/CORRAL_2ECEA_PA2/README.md

 A = np.arrange(1,101) #This gets an array with elements of 1-100 and stores it in the variable A.
 A
 ```
 3.)
-Using .reshape(), reshape the array into a 10x10 array and square the result inside the array using the arithmetic **2.
+Using ".reshape()", reshape the array into a 10x10 array and square the result inside the array using the arithmetic "**2".
 ```python
 np.shape(A) #This loads the shape of the Array A.

 square = A.reshape(10,10)**2 #This reshapes Array A into a 10x10 Array and squaring each and every element inside the array by the function "**2" and stores it in variable square.
 ```
 4.)
-Using modulo(%) arithmetic, get the divisible by 3 and equate the results to zero.
+Using "modulo(%)" arithmetic, get the divisible by 3 and equate the results to zero.
 ```python
 divisible_by_3 = square[square%3 == 0] #This takes all the variables of array square and looks for every element divisible by 3 using modulo "%3" and stores it in variable divisible_by_3.
 ```
 5.)
-Using np.save, save the divisible by 3 variable into a numpy file.
+Using "np.save", save the divisible by 3 variable into a numpy file.
 ```python
 np.save ("div_by_3.npy", divisible_by_3) #This saves the code into the Numpy file.
 ```